muditg317/Bokay/devlogs/012 - Learning Parsing.md

   - Uses Earley parsing algo
 - Implement tree building as the match states are built up
 - Create all the grammar rules (subject to change)
+- Create stringifications for node types and production rules
+- Fully debug parsing on `basic-types`
+- Add structure for output temps of parse tree (`.ptree`)

 ## TODO
 1. Numbered list